 We’re at the end of our swanky five-day tour of a teeny part of Northland and I’ve had a brilliant time exploring the nooks and crannies of this part of the country and acting like a posh tourist.

 And I am doing it posh.
-First two nights at Waipoua Lodge, last night at Bay of Islands Lodge in Paihia and today we are heading back to Auckland via two nights at Takatu Lodge and Vineyard, just out of Matakana.
+First two nights at Waipoua Lodge, last night at The Sanctuary at Bay of Islands in Paihia and today we are heading back to Auckland via two nights at Takatu Lodge and Vineyard, just out of Matakana.

 Owners John and Heather Forsman originally bought this rolling piece of countryside to produce a Bordeaux-style wine – no additives and minimal intervention.
 They weren’t planning on the whole luxury lodge thing, but the land pretty much called for it.
 While John (an airline pilot in between tending to the vines) was busy studying everything needed to make the perfect drop, Heather was researching design and architects.
 They eventually found Steve McCracken who has helped them build one of the most beautiful, modern and minimalist lodges I’ve seen.

 Disclaimer: I confess to loving this style of building anyway.
 But how can you not want to build your dream home just like this?!
 Open fire in the huge living room with ceilings as high as the moon.
 Ten-metre wide French doors that spill onto a patio and the vineyard at the end of the front lawn, and the kitchen fully involved in the middle of the hospitality.

 It’s deceptive though when you arrive.
 We pulled into the stone courtyard where two guest suites flank both sides of the front door and to be honest, it’s lovely but doesn’t prepare you for what it’s hiding.
 Open the huge wooden door and the wide hallway stretches out like an infinity pool dropping into the view of the vineyard and hills beyond.
 Okay, I’m raving here, but it’s flippin’ cool!